fkarg/fkarg.github.io/drafts/topics.md

   simulating the surroundings?
 What about our technologies, computers and stuff?
 Does it take more computational power to simulate a part of a world in which those computations from our side exist or not?
+- 'dealing with absolutes' as benefits for technicals in rapid prototyping
+- "Why should it be different: having more money/delbt, wanting to live as a wizard in another world if you're not something similar here?"
+- Admitting that you made a mistake will start giving you more respect the minute someone notices something amiss.
+Regaining trust starts there, it will only decrease otherwise.
+Not doing so are signs of arrogance, insecurity and idiocity
+- Basic Idea: Wikipedia-style 'explainer', but selecting explanations based on other 'configured' knowledge. requires a 'knowledge-tree' with basic concepts based on that, selects 'appropriate' explanation with additonal selection of further knowledge possible. collect links to further resoures and stuff maybe allow for 'certificates' might be possible to create a 'real-life'-skilltree, or at least knowledgetree here
+- The top is not specially reserved for some people, but for anyone who is willing to pay the price required to get there.
+Everyone _can_ get to the top.
+But to get there, you need to put in the effort. _extreme_ effort.
+Make people sick and angry with how dedicated you are.
+But if you don't have something you are extreme about - and you are not putting in extreme "what the fuck is wrong with that guy" levels of dedication, then you will not have the escape velocity you need to find deliverance from the "decent" zone.